givingjar/filing-cabinet/files/handbook/bylaws.md

 1. **Adoption.** The bylaws shall be adopted by the Board of Directors by resolution and unanimous consent of all directors.

-2. **Amendment.** The Board of Directors shall have the power to amend, alter, make and repeal the bylaws of the Organization by resolution and unanimous consent of all directors.
+2. **Amendment.** The Board of Directors shall have the power to amend, alter, make and repeal the bylaws of the Organization by resolution and majority consent of all directors.

 3. **Annual Statements.** Each director, principal officer, and member of a committee with governing board delegated powers shall annually sign a statement which affirms such person: